limitless80/Notes/Obsidian Vault/_AI_ML_/python/Django/Create a Project and app.md

 def say(request):
     return render(request, 'hlo.html')
 ```
-     In the above code hlo.html is a file stored in the templates folder
+     -In the above code hlo.html is a file stored in the templates folder
+	-after following above steps add app name to the INSTALLED_APPS variable
+	 in the setting.py